jameshfisher/jameshfisher.com/_posts/2017-04-30-cifilter-multiple-images.md

 title: How to pass multiple inputs to a `CIKernel`
 justification: Vidrio will be using `CIKernel`s with multiple inputs.
 tags: []
+summary: >-
+  A `CIKernel` in Swift can have multiple inputs, including image samplers and other data types.
+Example: an alpha-compositing kernel.
 ---

 I previously described how to create a custom `CIFilter` which swapped the red and green channels of an input image.
 That filter had a single input parameter: the input image.
 But kernels are C functions, and they can have many parameters of many types.